snotley72-coder/AI_Engineer/README.txt

 (b) testMLP.py tests the networks when configured as part of the recurrence in a NARX approach.
 The network is given
-    an initial condition (velocity and laser power), makes a prediction of the next output, feeds predicted output back to the input, and repeats generating a whole simulated sequence.
+    an initial condition (velocity and laser power), makes a prediction of the next output, feeds predicted output back to the input, and repeats (either for the same process parameters or for changing parameters. e.g. changing laser power) generating a whole simulated sequence.

 The networks are trained for a number of representative manufacturing process settings for a triangular process path.